Newfoundland Memorial Park, Beaumont Hamel, France

 Remains of trenches in Newfoundland Memorial Park.

-View of the WW1 trench remains at Beaumont Hamel
+WW1 trench remains at Newfoundland Memorial Park.

-Passing through the Mediterranean port of Marseilles the 29th Division arrived in the rear of the Somme battle front from 15th to 29th March 1916.
+Passing through the Mediterranean port of Marseilles the 29th Division arrived in the rear of the Somme battle front from 15 to 29 March 1916.
 From this time the Division was put into the British Front in the area north of the Ancre River, near to the German-held village of Beaumont Hamel.
 For the following three months the battalions in the Division spent their time doing tours of trenches and training behind the lines to prepare for the large British offensive against the German position planned for the end of June.

-29th Division in the Battle of the Somme, 1st July 1916
+29th Division in the Battle of the Somme, 1 July 1916

 Following a 7 day artillery bombardment of the German Front and Rear areas, the battalions of the 29th Division were in position in their Assembly Trenches in the early hours of Saturday 1st July.
 At 07.20 hours the huge Hawthorn mine was blown on the left of the division's position.
 The leading battalions in the attack left the British Front Line trench at 07.30 hours.